mel-project/bridge-sol/README.md

 ### relayHeader
 arguments
     - The new block header
-    - List of validator signatures of the block header
+    - List of staker signatures of the block header

 First the function checks that the new block header height is within the same epoch as the previous known block header.
 A block in a new epoch would require a staker set as well.

-Epochs in themelio transition at multiples of 100,000 blocks.
+Epochs in Themelio transition at multiples of 100,000 blocks.

 Then verifies the signatures match a >2/3 staker majority (weighted by stake).